ngtheanhdev/hacker-rank-solutions/README.md

 * [Algorithms](#Algorithms)
 * [Data Structures](#data-structures)

-Solutions coded using Java 8
+All problems resolved by Java 8

 # 30 Days of Code